Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere: Critical Theories

 \section{Critical Theories}

-In this section, we discuss the critical theories that describe the transition between the TSC and fIQH and bPf phases.
+In this section, we discuss the critical theories that describe the transition between the fIQH, MQH, and bPf phases.

-The transition from the fIQH to the TSC phase is described by a single free Majorana fermion.
+The transition from the fIQH to the MQH phase is described by a single free Majorana fermion.
 One way to see this is that the chiral central charge $c_-$ increases by $1/2$ across the transition.
 This transition is captured by the Lagrangian

-where $\chi$ is a (two-component) Majorana fermion, $\bar{\chi}=\chi^\rT\epsilon$, $\epsilon=i\sigma^2$, and $\slashed{\partial}=\sigma^\mu\partial_\mu$.
+where $\chi$ is a (two-component) Majorana fermion, $\bar{\chi}=\chi^\rT\epsilon$, $\epsilon=i\gamma^2$, and $\slashed{\partial}=\gamma^\mu\partial_\mu$.
 The gravitational Chern-Simons term is defined through extending into a 4D manifold $X$ with the original 3D manifold its boundary $M=\partial X$~\cite{Hsin2016LevelRank}

 where $R$ is the curvature 2-form.
-A background $\CS_g$ level-1 comes from the background integer quantum Hall state has been included.
+A background $\CS_g$ level-1 from the background integer quantum Hall state has been included.
 Adding a positive/negative mass gaps out the Majorana fermion and adds an extra gravitational Chern-Simons response of level $\pm 1/4$.

-They recover the chiral central charge of the fIQH and TSC phases.
-This transition has another conjectural dual description of $\SO(3)_1$ coupled to a single free scalar~\cite{Aharony2016Duality,Cordova2017Duality}.
-The condensation of the scalar Higgses the gauge theory to $\SO(2)_1$ describing the fIQH phase, and gapping the scalar results in $\SO(3)_1$ corresponding to the TSC phase.
+They recover the chiral central charge of the fIQH and MQH phases.
+This transition has another conjectural dual description of $\SO(3)_1$ coupled to a single free scalar~\cite{Metlitski:2016dht,Aharony2016Duality,Cordova2017Duality}.
+The condensation of the scalar Higgses the gauge theory to $\SO(2)_1$ describing the fIQH phase, and gapping the scalar results in $\SO(3)_1$ corresponding to the MQH phase.